Dieglock/TableLab/README.md

 Lets say the bean in question is Word(id, name, usage_example, created, updated);

-1. Define at DbHelper database name and version.
-2. Extend TableLab.
-3. Define with static strings the table name and required extra fields.
-4. Write static methods to create and drop table.
-5. Solve the five abstracts like the example below.
-6. At DbHelper, use create method at onCreate and drop at onUpgrade.
+1. Extend TableLab with your object: "WordTable extends TableLab<Word>".
+2. Declare life cycle ad DbHelper: "Wordtable.create(db)" and "WordTable.drop(db)"
+3. Give your self a nice method at DbManager, like:

-7. At DbManager, write a shortcut for your table: public WordTable openWordLab() {
+          public WordTable openWordLab() {
           return new WordTable(mActivity, writable())
      }

-8. At your activity declare all as fields and inside onCreate open your manager:

-private DbManager mDbManager;
-private DbLab mDbLab; // Use it to query database metadata. private WordTable wordLab;

-// inside onCreate
+4. You can instantiate like this:

-mDbManager = new DbManger(MyActivity.this);
+DbManager manager = new DbManager(activity);

-And enjoy all the premade crude:

-Bean myBean...

-wordLab = mDbManager.openWordLab();
+WordTable wordLab = manger.openWordLab();

-wordLab.save(myBean);
-wordLab.saveWithResponse(myBean); // returns sql long
-wordLab.update(myBean, id); // ups (under construction)
-wordLab.saveWithResponse(myBean, id); // returns sql long
-wordLab.delete(id)

-wordLab.find(id)
+wordLab can SAVE, UPDATE, DELETE, LIST, LIST LIKE, LIST EXACT, PRINT DATABASE SCHEMA... and more.

+manager.closeLab(wordLab); // do nor forget

 # Entension example